taytestokes/after-thoughts/data/blog/react-and-webpack-setup-with-phoenix-1.6.md

 However, if you are like me and have been using Webpack as the choice of bundler for some time now and aren't ready to give it up just yet, then you're in the right place.

-In this post I'll be going over how to setup a new application using Phoenix v1.6 that will render a single page application for the frontend that utilizes webpack as the asset bundler, Babel as the Javascript compiler, and React as the view library.
+In this post I'll be going over how to setup a new application using Phoenix v1.6 that will render a single page application for the frontend that utilizes Webpack as the asset bundler, Babel as the Javascript compiler, and React as the view library.

 ## Creating A New Phoenix Application

 I'm assuming that your machine is already setup with Node, Elixir, and Phoenix so we won't be covering how to get your machine setup for development.

-First, let's create a new phoenix project using a mix task and provide the flag telling phoenix not to generate frontend assets.
+First, let's create a new Phoenix project using a mix task and provide the flag telling Phoenix not to generate frontend assets.

 If you are interested, you can read more about what options are available to pass with this command [here](https://hexdocs.pm/phoenix/Mix.Tasks.Phx.New.html).